julia-schmidt-lademann/julia-schmidt-lademann.github.io/_includes/2023-08-06_sql_showcase.md

     group by 1 order by 1 desc
 ~~~~
 #### Part 2:
-Assuming a table of employee, manager and employee age.
+Assuming a table of employee name, manager name and employee age.
 Please return a table containing each manager's team size and their team's average age.
-- In the first step assume there is only 2 levels of hierarchy.
+- In the first step return only a manager's direct team.
 ~~~~sql
       SELECT manager
       , count(distinct employee) total_employees